 It may seem logical to run media and signaling together, but it's really counter-intuitive.
 Servers processing billions of media packets put different stresses on a system than processing SIP packets.
 Isolating these gives us the following benefits:

 - Flexibility for the customer to relay media in different zones.

-- Extra dimension of scaling capabilities.
+- An extra dimension of scaling capabilities.

 - Sharing of Media Servers